 Offering literary fiction, narrative nonfiction, and an assortment of children’s books, The Booksmith is one of the best bookstores in San Francisco.
 Handwritten notes contain helpful recommendations and details from staff.
 A Bay Area portion highlights local authors.
 For an added touch, a little section near the register features mystery dates with a book.
 You just may lose track of time in this Haight neighborhood gem.

-Note: The Booksmith also hosts various author readings and events.
+Travel Tip: The Booksmith also hosts various author readings and events.
 Check their events calendar here.

 Green Apple Books